 There has been increased interest in Turkish ports by foreign investors in the past few years.
-Several sector players, including British Trans Global Projects and Romanian P&O Ferrymasters, opened offices in Turkey in 2018 and Turkish port operator OYAK Denizcilik ve Liman İşletmeleri AŞ signed a partnership with Nippon Yusen Kaisha in 2018 for US\$110 million to establish a roll-on/roll-off port focused on the automotive sector in Kocaeli Yarımca, which started operating in 2021.
-Similarly, 90 per cent of Mersin International Port, valued at US\$2.1 billion, belongs to foreign investors as of 2017.
-In March 2021, this port realised an investment of US\$375 million to increase its capacity by approximately 33 per cent.
+Turkish port operator OYAK Denizcilik ve Liman İşletmeleri AŞ, which formerly engaged in partnership with Nippon Yusen Kaisha in 2018 for US\$110 million to establish a roll-on/ roll-off port focused on the automotive sector in Kocaeli Yarımca, signed a partnership agreement with the affiliate of Oldendorff Germany, Iskolden Gmbh, in March 2023.
+Several sector players, including British Trans Global Projects and Romanian P&O Ferrymasters, opened offices in Turkey in 2018.
+Similarly, 90 per cent of Mersin International Port, valued at US\$2.1 billion, belongs to foreign investors and, this port realised an investment of US\$375 million to increase its capacity by approximately 33 per cent.

 The Turkish government has three mega-port projects to build three high-volume ports in Çandarlı (İzmir), Mersin and Filyos (Zonguldak).
+These projects involve port constructions as well as various railway connections.